 1. Introduction

 In recent years, both Brazil and El Salvador have seen emerged two prominent political actors that have revolutionised the political landscape of their countries.
 Jair Bolsonaro came to prominence in Brazil during the mass protests of 2013, when he embraced a punitive discourse, calling for harsh measures against crime and corruption, while leveraging public frustration with political institutions.
-Bolsonaro eventually won the presidency in 2018, campaigning on a platform of law and order, conservative values, and economic liberalisation.
+Despite 27 years as a Deputy in Congress, Bolsonaro eventually won the presidency in 2018, campaigning on a platform of law and order, conservative values, and economic liberalisation.
 In El Salvador, Nayib Bukele was already politically active since his tenure as mayor of Nuevo Cuscatlán in 2012, ultimately rising to the presidency in 2019 with promises of radical anti-corruption reforms and later gaining recognition as a tough-on-crime leader who has heavily promoted punitive measures against gang violence.